yeatmanlab/roar-infosec/nycps/roar-nycps-data-privacy-and-infosec-manual.md

 #### Data Destruction Methods

+ROAR does not use de-identification methods in lieu of destruction.
 ROAR will employ secure data destruction methods that ensure the complete and irretrievable deletion of personal and research data, in compliance with NIST 800-88 standards for data sanitization and applicable data protection regulations.
 These methods may include:

 - Cryptographic erasure for encrypted data.
 - Secure overwriting or wiping for data on physical storage devices.